Chess piece relative value

 In chess, a relative value (or point value) is a numerical value conventionally assigned to each piece.
 Piece valuations have no role in the rules of chess but are useful as an aid to evaluating an exchange of pieces.

-The best-known system assigns 1 point to a pawn, 3 points to a knight or bishop, 5 points to a rook and 9 points to the queen.
+The best-known system assigns 1 point to a pawn, 3 points to a knight or bishop, 5 points to a rook, and 9 points to the queen.
 For instance, sacrificing a knight or bishop under such an evaluation can still be considered a fair exchange if one can ensure the capture of three or more pawns in return.
-But valuation systems provide only a rough guide; a piece's true value can vary significantly depending on its board position relative to a player's other pieces and the opponent's pieces.
+But valuation systems provide only a rough guide; a piece's true value can vary significantly depending on its position relative to all other pieces on the board.

 Standard valuations

-Piece values exist because calculating to checkmate in most positions is beyond even top computers.
-Thus, players aim primarily to create a material advantage; to pursue this goal, it is normally helpful to quantitatively approximate the strength of an army of pieces.
-Such piece values are valid for, and conceptually averaged over, tactically "quiet" positions where immediate tactical gain of material will not happen.
+Piece values are valid for, and conceptually averaged over, tactically "quiet" positions where immediate tactical gain of material will not happen.

 The following table is the most common assignment of point values.